Trustworthy & Reliable AI

 8

-Show alternative options that were considered but not chosen
+Show alternative options considered but not chosen.

 9